There are few things in this world that has the same impact on our emotional well-being as sports.

 Enrichment…our lives somehow feel better through our shared sporting experiences.

 When the global COVID pandemic arrived in Spring 2020, rugby was hit especially hard.
 The close contact nature of the game meant our sport was one of the first to be stopped and one of the last sports to fully return.
-The rugby tour, a defining feature of our sport for many years, was an inevitable sacrifice which meant many youth players missing out on one of the most enjoyable and valuable experiences rugby can offer during these formative and important years.
+The rugby tour, a defining feature of our sport, was an inevitable sacrifice which resulted in many youth players missing out on one of the most enjoyable and valuable experiences rugby can offer during these formative and important development years.

-But in 2023, the rugby tour is well and truly back as restrictions and requirements on travel lift around the world and festivals of rugby like Tropical 7s return to full capacity (2022 was the largest event to date with 2023 set to be even bigger with the return of more international sides).
-If the lure of warm weather rugby in the sunshine of Florida isn’t enough to tempt you to Tampa on its own next Easter, here are five other benefits your team can experience from participating in a rugby tour such as Tropical 7s:
+The youth rugby tour is well and truly back as restrictions and requirements on travel have lifted around the world and festivals of rugby like Tropical 7s return to full capacity (2023 was our largest event to date with 172 registered teams).
+If the lure of a high quality rugby competition in the sunshine of Florida isn’t enough to tempt you to Tampa on its own next Easter, we've outlined five important benefits your team can experience from participating in a rugby tour such as the Tropical 7s:

 The rugby tour has been well-established as a great team-building opportunity.
 But the positive effects of a rugby tour can go even further in building greater resilience within the team itself.
 Travelling to a big tournament like Tropical 7s raises the stakes and places an extra degree of expectation on the players along with a desire to perform well.
 As the team plays multiple opponents in a relatively short time-period, the team collectively learns to never give up and strive to play better for each other.
 The unique environment of a rugby tour enables players to learn how to manage this pressure collectively, develop resilience and not to be overwhelmed.
 International tournaments like Tropical 7s can also expose your team to different types of opponents, playing styles and tactics, often requiring your players to think differently about the game, develop greater flexibility on the field of play and adapt their own playing style accordingly.